Mowinckel Seminar: The political functions of the Abraham narrative

-The first part of the lecture proposes a brief presentation of the recent scholarly discussion about the Abraham narrative, pointing out that pre-priestly traditions can only be identified in quite a few texts, which can hardly be read as a cohesive narrative.
-Based on literary and historical observations.
+The first part of the lecture proposes a brief presentation of the recent scholarly discussion about the Abraham narrative, pointing out that pre-priestly traditions can only be identified in a few texts, which can hardly be read as a cohesive narrative.
+This presentation is based on literary and historical observations.

 The second part argues that Abraham was originally a multi-ethnical figure from the South, whose early traditions were probably transmitted at the cult site of Mamre.

-In the third part, it will be argued the Abraham-Lot-narrative, which is connected to the promise of a son for Abraham and his birth, represents the earliest Abraham-traditions known to us, which were developed in the South during the late monarchic period.
+In the third part, it will be argued the Abraham-Lot-narrative, which is connected to the promise of a son for Abraham and the birth of this son, represents the earliest Abraham-traditions known to us, which were developed in the South during the late monarchic period.

-In the last part it will be argued that the pre-priestly narratives were eventually used by the Jerusalem elites during the Persian period to justify their religious and political claims over the South.
+In the fifth and final part, it will be argued that the pre-priestly narratives were eventually used by the Jerusalem elites during the Persian period to justify their religious and political claims over the South.

 About Professor Thomas Römer

 Thomas Römer (1955), is Professor at the College de France (chaire des milieux bibliques) since 2007, and since 2019 its President.
 He was ordinary professor at the University of Lausanne since 1993 where he has served as Dean at the Faculty of Theology and Sciences of Religions.
 He is member of several Editorial Committees and chief editor Ancient Israel and Its Literature.

 - ET: Dark God.
 Cruelty, Sex, and Violence in the Old Testament (New York, 2012).

 - The So-Called Deuteronomistic History (London – New York 2005)